25 Self Development Books Every Life Coach Should Read (and one they shouldn’t)

 The remarkable conclusions about the benefits of thinking optimistically are readily accepted wisdom now and include, better health, better prospects for success at work and a longer life span.
 Pretty cool, eh?

-Kahneman is a giant in the fields of behavioral economics and the psychology of decision making and this book demonstrates why.
+Kahneman is a giant in the fields of behavioral economics and the psychology of decision making.
+This book demonstrates why.

 If you want to understand more about cognitive biases, flaws in your clients thinking (and your own too) and why we so often jump to erroneous conclusions convinced we are right, then buy this book.